PerfectlyInternal/Islander/README.md

 # Islander
-A simple island survival game.
+A simple island survival game based on OpenGL.
 Many things are yet to be implemented, such as the survival part.

+This project began as a hobby.
+Do not expect particularly high quality code or readable, if any, documentation.

+Current features:
+- Procedural terrain generation
+- Basic shading

+Currently in development:
+- Loading screen
+- Documentation

+To be implemented in the future:
+- Menu system
+- Saving islands instead of making new ones each time
+- Shadows (really need help with this one)
+- Better terrain generation
+  - Caves
+  - Plants

+Any help would be greatly appreciated.